BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

    3. It will ask the user if he wants to insert labels in the graphic `(y/n)`, if he does, it will ask for the user input to choose the type of the labels, being `1.
 Sequence of numbers` or `2.
 Value of the data point (y axis value)`
    4. With the labels type defined, it will do a for loop for iterating over each commit hash of the id analysed, so it gets the `CBO`, `CBO Modified`, `WMC` and `RFC` values of the commit hash in order to plot them in the graphic.
    5. Now there still lots of line of code in that function, but the main thing to note is that it will plot the graphic and save it in the `FULL_GRAPHICS_DIRECTORY_PATH + "/" + repository_name + "/" + CLASSES_OR_METHODS + "/" + id + " " + clean_id_key + ".png"` file.
+8. After everything is done, the `generate_images.py` script will be done and play a sound to notify you that it is done.

 # File_Diffs
 Lastly, considering that you have already run all the scripts above, there is the `file_diffs.py` file, which is used to generate the file diffs of the repositories in `DEFAULT_REPOSITORY_NAMES`.
 To execute it, you must run the following command: